 Too many micromanaging project managers go overboard on the details.
 This approach denies their team members any opportunity for feelings of achievement, independence or satisfaction in their work.
 These PMs think this frequent checking and limiting team member decision-making gives them tight control of the project.
 That is absolutely false.
 What team micromanagement creates is a team that has no commitment to the project scope or the deliverables they are accountable for producing.
 They don’t all work together (or creatively) to meet the same goal.
 These team members only focus on doing exactly what the project manager said because that’s how they avoid getting into trouble.
 This often results in destructive behavior.
 Team members may know that the project manager is wrong about something but they don’t bother to tell him/her.
 They merely do whatever the project manager says.
 Team micromanagement also creates situations where experienced team members, the people who have been around awhile and know the ins and outs of the technology and projects, play games.
 They entice micromanaging PMs to give incorrect directions and assignments that sabotage the project.
 Those experienced people are so discouraged with team micromanagement that they become vindictive and gladly watch the PM and the project fail.

+Consider these micromanaging traits and decide if you exhibit any of them.
 You can learn all of the skills to become a successful project manager in our online project management basics courses.
 You work privately with an expert project manager who is your instructor and coach.
 You control the schedule and pace and have as many phone calls and live video conferences with them as you wish.
 Take a look at the course in your specialty.

 Project Management Skills For a Successful Project Manager